-What States Have Pet Monkey Restrictions?
+What States Have Restrictions on Pet Monkeys?

 Only apes are not permitted in Arizona, and in Indiana, you can have apes, baboons, and monkeys alike but require a special exotic animal permit.
 In Mississippi, all types of pet monkeys are allowed except macaques, baboons, and apes.
-Both Florida and Texas have detailed restrictions surrounding certain breeds and monkey species.
+Wisconsin, Florida, and Texas have detailed restrictions surrounding certain breeds and monkey species.
 Before considering a monkey as a pet, it is best to consult your local laws and regulations surrounding pet monkeys.

 What Should I Know About Pet Monkeys?